Location: Wellington waterfront | View map

 Brief description: The park:

-- has tiered amphitheatre-style seating area for picnics and small outdoor events (if you want to hold an event: Events on the Waterfront)
+- has tiered amphitheatre-style seating area for picnics and small outdoor events – find out about booking an outdoor event

 - hosts the following artworks:

 - Fruits of the Garden sculpture (Paul Dibble)

 - Sundial (Charles Stone)

 Accessibility: Most of the park is flat.
 There are steps and a ramp linking upper and lower parts of the park.

 Dogs: Dogs must be kept on a leash, except for the children’s play area where they are not allowed at all.